-The purchase of 85 per cent of Catch Holding BV on 8 February 2012 (refer to Note 17) resulted in a goodwill of USD 1.9 million.
-Based on expected future cashflows and synergies resulting from becoming a part of the Group it was concluded that no impairment was needed in 2012.
+The purchase of 85 per cent of Catch Holding BV on 8 February 2012 (refer to Note 29) resulted in a goodwill of USD 1.9 million.
+Based on expected future cashflows and synergies resulting from becoming a part of the Group it was concluded that no impairment was needed in 2012 nor in 2013.

 Goodwill is in its entirety allocated to the OilService segment.
 Impairment test for cash generating units is based on value in use calculated as estimated present value of future cash flows.
+Management has based its cash flow projections on the most recent budget covering a period of two years.